sculptures • permaculture • primitive technology • kayaking • links • index • about

 • When preparing, slice all your fruit and veggies into slices less than 1/4” thick.
 This will speed up the drying process considerably.

-• To prevent strawberries from sticking to the trays, cut into quarters (or sixes if big), and place skin side down.
+• To minimize strawberries from sticking to the trays, cut into quarters (or sixes if big), and place skin side down.

 • Note how many slices are in the average apple, banana, carrot and so forth.
 This way you’ll have a better gauge of how much to take and be able to better mimic your normal eating habits.